zhy2002/neutron/readme.md

   debug as a JSX application with browser sync and all the goodies (to be implemented).
   * Should verify Java code behaviour in unit tests first to reduce the need for debugging in super dev mode.

+2. Code gen error reporting does not indicate line number
+  * The current code gen scheme is geared toward fast prototyping.
+When you edit desc.yml there is no intelli sense or on-the-fly error checking.
+  * Error message can be difficult to understand as they come from different sources (Yml, Bean Validation, custom error and FTL).

 Functionality Check List
 ------------------